Evolving Australia’s global icon

 This was a great honour that came with great responsibility – Government scrutiny, as well as that of the unions and the general public, meant any changes had to be meaningful.
 The design had to be contemporary whilst maintaining its rich heritage and needed to carefully adapt to the new aeroplanes’ tail fins and all other touchpoints.

 The new Kangaroo symbol was designed to be more ‘in flight’ – not static like the previous emblem – and easily adapted to the newly engineered tail fin of the A380.
 It was sleeker, more contemporary, and more contoured than previous versions, yet retained Qantas’ heritage and the associations of a natural, free-spirited and confident Australia.

-Indeed, in 2007 the Qantas logo received a prestigious Mobius Award for outstanding Creativity; Corporate and Brand Identity and in 2008 it was chosen as one of the ten best identities in the world at the Cannes Lion International Award9.
-In 2012 Marketing Magazine voted the Qantas logo second in the top ten best Australian logos of all time10.
+The identity very quickly became the key element that identified Qantas throughout the world.
+It has assisted in pushing design to new levels in Australia and complied with the technical changes of all new aircraft.
+The identity is the key element for the airline’s fleet.
+The logo also received a prestigious Mobius Award for outstanding Creativity and in 2008 it was chosen as one of the ten best identities in the world at Cannes.
+In 2012 Marketing Magazine voted the Qantas logo second ‘best Australian logo of all time’.

-"Hulsbosch was the logical choice to redesign our identity because of their brilliant creativity and consistency, delivering the results year after year."
+‘Hulsbosch was the logical choice to redesign our identity because of their brilliant creativity and consistency, delivering the results year after year.’Geoff Dixon

 ‘By any stretch of the imagination I think anybody would have to say Hulsbosch really nailed it.’Geoff Dixon